yedra25/Geographical-Informations-Systems-Technician-Intern-SEO-Projects/README.md

 In the Forms Modernization initiative, I helped make ministry forms accessible and compliant with the Accessibility for Ontarians with Disabilities Act (AODA) standards.
 I developed AODA-compliant prototypes, updated identifying data, and collaborated with the DDISB forms team to ensure adherence to accessibility standards, contributing to meeting the Ontario Digital Accessibility Standard by September 1, 2024.

 I actively participated in Career Speaking Events where I learnt about ArcGIS Online Products, GPS Transmitters and Wildlife Data Collection and Management.
+I had the opportunity to become familiar with Mobile Data Collection practices through Field Training with use of softwares such as TerraFlex and FielMaps.
+I also got the chance to familiarize myself as to how collected data is processed using Pyhton coding stored in a master database and produced into reports that Field Technicians can access to review inspection notes.